Once (Nightwish album)

-Once is the fifth studio album by Finnish symphonic metal band Nightwish, released on 7 June 2004 by Spinefarm Records in Finland and Nuclear Blast in the rest of Europe.
+Once is the fifth studio album by the Finnish symphonic metal band Nightwish, released on 7 June 2004 by Spinefarm Records in Finland and Nuclear Blast in the rest of Europe.
 It is the fifth and last album to feature Tarja Turunen on lead vocals.
-The album cost nearly €250,000 to make, (1,000,000 including the videos) which made it Finland's most expensive recording ever until the release of Nightwish's next album, Dark Passion Play, which cost over €500,000 to produce.
+The album cost nearly €250,000 to make (1,000,000 including the videos), which made it Finland's most expensive recording ever until the release of Nightwish's next album, Dark Passion Play, which cost over €500,000 to produce.
 As of 2013, Once had sold 2.3 million copies worldwide, becoming Nightwish's most successful album to date.
 The remastering of the album was released on 6 August 2021.

 Background

 In a 2008 Kerrang! interview, Tuomas Holopainen remembered: "Doing this kind of really orchestral, symphonic stuff for four albums, you have to be prepared to take the next step and go 10 steps beyond, and that's how we ended up with the London Session Orchestra.
 At that time we also had the financial resources to do it.
 This was like our second breakthrough in a way; Oceanborn (1998) broke us, took us to the big league.
 Musically it was pretty laid-back from our side because everyone involved in the orchestra really knew their stuff, so we basically spent two days lying on the couch hearing all these people playing our songs, enjoying every moment.
 It was one of the most amazing experiences in my life.
-The first song they started to play was "Ghost Love Score", we had no idea what to expect, and I just thought: This can't be happening!"
+The first song they started to play was 'Ghost Love Score', we had no idea what to expect, and I just thought: This can't be happening!"